transdigiware/blockchain/enterprise_upgrade_tool.md

 ### Step One: Create a peer organization admin and MSP definition

 Under **Create an organization admin and MSP definition**, select the peer organization CA that you created on the new platform.
-Then, provide the **Enroll ID** and **Enroll secret** of your organization admin.
+Then, provide a new **Enroll ID** and **Enroll secret** of your organization admin.
 When you click **Create**, the upgrade tool completes the following steps:

 - Register a new organization administrator with your CA with the enroll ID and secret that you provide.
 - Generate an administrator certificate and private key with the admin identity.